-The Department of Geology at the University of Puerto Rico at Mayagüez (UPRM) is the largest research and teaching earth science department in the Caribbean region.
-A small but active faculty of 11 are investigating a broad range of subjects that include northern Caribbean region earthquakes, coral reef health in southwestern Puerto Rico, space-based observations of coastal environments, and field-based research on western Puerto Rico geology.
-The department occupies the northern third of the Physics building, which also hosts the Marine Sciences and Physics departments.
-Modern research facilities are available for the analysis of remote sensing data and the determination of elemental and stable isotopic composition of a wide range of geologic and environmental materials.
-Field geophysical equipment is available for research and teaching.
+Our Geology department offers strong, well respected, discipline-wide programs.
+We prepare undergraduate students for any career in the geological sciences by requiring or offering a broad spectrum of courses.
+Our department is the largest research and teaching earth science department in the Caribbean region.
+A small but active faculty of 11 are investigating a broad range of subjects that include northern Caribbean region earthquakes, coral reef health in southwestern Puerto Rico, space-based observations of coastal environments, and field-based research on Puerto Rico and Caribbean geology, among many others.

-The UPRM Geology department has graduated more Hispanic geoscientists than any other academic unit in the U.S. university system.
-The department currently offers programs of study leading to bachelor's and master's of science degrees in geology.
-The B.S. degree program is focused on providing rigorous classical training in geology, with opportunities for senior research projects in a wide range of specializations.
+The UPRM Geology department has graduated more Hispanic geoscientists than any other academic unit in the U.S. university system and currently offers programs of study leading to Bachelor's and Master's of science degrees in Geology.
+The B.S. degree program is focused on providing rigorous classical training in Geology, with opportunities for senior research projects in a wide range of specializations.
 The M.S. degree program is designed to provide flexibility for traditional and non-traditional students who wish to pursue theses across the spectrum of earth and environmental sciences.
-Current undergraduate enrollment is approximately 130, while graduate enrollment is 15.

-The department hosts the Puerto Rico Seismic Network (Red Sísmica), which operates and maintains the most extensive array of seismological instrumentation in the northern Caribbean from a separate building adjacent to the department.
-The popular Geology Museum and departmental collections are currently being updated in new facilities within a two-minute walk from the Physics building.
+The department hosts the Puerto Rico Seismic Network (Red Sísmica de Puerto Rico), which operates and maintains the most extensive array of seismological instrumentation in the northern Caribbean.